-Connection to nonlinear diffusion: Referring to the discussion of neighborhood filters and nonlinear diffusion in Section 1.3, research making these connections explicit is attractive because, apparantly, our approach is not covered by existing work.

-Unsupervised scenarios: The nonexistence of a prior data set $\mathcal{P}{\mathcal{F}}$ in applications was only briefly addressed in Section 4.4.
-In particular, the emergence of labels along with assignments and a corresponding generalization of our approach, deserves attention.
+- Connection to nonlinear diffusion Referring to the discussion of neighborhood filters and nonlinear diffusion in Sect.
+1.3, research making these connections explicit is attractive because, apparently, our approach is not covered by existing work. - Unsupervised scenarios.
+The nonexistence of a prior data set $\mathscr{P}{\mathscr{F}}$ in applications was only briefly addressed in Sect.
+4.4.
+In particular, the emergence of labels along with assignments and a corresponding generalization of our approach deserves attention.

-Learning and updating prior information: This fundamental problem ties in with the preceding point: How can we learn and evolve prior information from many assignments over time?
+Learning and updating prior information.
+This fundamental problem ties in with the preceding point: How can we learn and evolve prior information from many assignments over time?